T Level Funding to Support Industry Placements

 Introduction

-This guide explores the funding elements which are specific to industry placements to support employer engagement colleagues understanding.
+This guide explores the funding elements that are specific to industry placements to support employer engagement colleagues’ understanding.

 T Level industry placement funding